zarr-conventions/zarr-conventions-spec/README.md

 The following applies to elements of a Zarr hierarchy, either Arrays or Groups (henceforth "nodes").

 Nodes which conform to this specification MUST contain the following field within their `attributes`:
-  - `zarr_conventions` - an object, described below.
+  - `zarr_conventions` - an array, described below.

 ### Convention Registration via `zarr_conventions`

-The version of this specification is indicated via the `version` key within the `zarr_conventions` object.

-Each convention is uniquely identified by a [UUID](https://www.rfc-editor.org/rfc/rfc9562.html).
-When creating a new convention, the creator MUST use the [UUID4 function](https://www.rfc-editor.org/rfc/rfc9562.html#name-uuid-version-4) to generate a unique identifier for their convention.

-The `zarr_conventions` object contains convention registration metadata.
-Each key MUST be a UUID string identifying a convention, and each value MUST be a "convention metadata object" (described below).

-Once created, the convention's UUID MUST NOT change.
-(Evolution of the convention instead is managed via `version`, described below.)
+The `zarr_conventions` attribute MUST be an array of convention metadata objects.
+Each object in the array describes one convention that applies to the node.

-Each convention metadata object MUST contain the following field:
+Each convention metadata object MUST contain at least one of the following fields:
- - `version` - a semver-compatible string indicating the version of the convention.
-New conventions should adopt `0.1.0` as their starting version number.
+ - `schema` - a URL which resolves to a JSON schema document which describes the convention's properties.
+ - `spec` - a URL which resolves to a document describing the Convention in more detail.

+At least one of `schema` or `spec` MUST be present.
+If both are present, the `schema` URL serves as the primary unique identifier for the convention.
+If only `spec` is present, it serves as the unique identifier.

-Additionally, a convention metadata object SHOULD contain the following fields:
+Additionally, a convention metadata object SHOULD contain the following field:
 - `name` - a short human-readable name used to represent the Convention in contexts where such a name is desirable (e.g websites).
-The name MUST NOT be used by tools to identify the Convention (use the UUID instead).
+The name MUST NOT be used by tools to identify the Convention (use the `schema` or `spec` URL instead).
 Names are not guaranteed to be unique across Conventions.
-If `name` is not present, tools SHOULD use the UUID instead to represent the Convention.
+If `name` is not present, tools SHOULD use the identifier URL instead to represent the Convention.
-- `schema` - a URL which resolves to a JSON schema document which describes the convention's properties.

-The convention metadata object MAY contain the following fields:
+The convention metadata object MAY contain the following field:
-- `spec` - a URL which resolves to a document describing the Convention in more detail.
 - `description` - a concise description of the convention.

-The convention metadata object MUST NOT contain additional fields.
+The convention metadata object MUST NOT contain additional fields beyond those specified above.

+#### Convention Identity and Versioning

+Conventions are uniquely identified by their identifier URL, which is either the `schema` URL (if present) or the `spec` URL.
+If both are present, the `schema` URL takes precedence as the primary identifier.

+The identifier URL MAY include version information (e.g., via git tags or versioned paths) to allow conventions to evolve over time.

+When a convention evolves:
+- Breaking changes SHOULD result in a new identifier URL (e.g., incrementing the major version in the URL path)
+- Non-breaking changes MAY update the schema/spec at the same URL or use a new URL (e.g., incrementing the minor version)

+Tools consuming conventions SHOULD use the identifier URL to determine which convention is being used and which version of that convention applies.

 ### Convention Properties